vercel/satori/README.md

 #### Dynamically Load Emojis and Fonts

-Satori supports an option to dynamically load emoji images (grapheme pictures) and fonts when they're used but missing:
+Satori supports dynamically loading emoji images (grapheme pictures) and fonts.
+The `loadAdditionalAsset` function will be called when a text segment is rendered but missing the image or font:

 ```jsx
 await satori(